Software EULA or Software as a Service Agreement

 Print

-Interesting question.
-When a software, software as a service or other IT company sends its written software EULA or software as a service agreement to the customer as part of closing a deal, it is really telegraphing a message about the company and its sophistication.
-As a software copyright attorney, I actually think about this stuff.
+When a software, SaaS, or other IT company sends its written software EULA or SaaS agreement to a customer to close a deal, it telegraphs a message about the company and its sophistication.
+As a software attorney, I think about this stuff.

 1. Is this company for real?

-4. I need to send this to the legal department or to outside counsel?
+4. I need to send this to legal or outside counsel.

 6. It looks like they bought this on the web for $29.